danielpalen/pysc2-rl-agents/README.md

 Summaries are written to `out/summary/<experiment_name>` and model checkpoints are written to `out/models/<experiment_name>`.

+### License

+This project is licensed under the MIT License (refer to the LICENSE file for details).

 ## Acknowledgments
 The code in `rl/environment.py` is based on [OpenAI baselines](https://github.com/openai/baselines/tree/master/baselines/a2c), with adaptions from [sc2aibot](https://github.com/pekaalto/sc2aibot).
 Some of the code in `rl/agents/a2c/runner.py` is loosely based on [sc2aibot](https://github.com/pekaalto/sc2aibot).
+The Convolutional LSTM Cell implementation is taken from [carlthome]( https://github.com/carlthome/tensorflow-convlstm-cell/blob/master/cell.py).